• go to Vinton Cerf's profile page

 Hinton has been increasingly vocal in advocating for his long-standing belief in the potential of “unsupervised” training systems, in which the learning algorithm attempts to identify features without being provided large numbers of labelled examples.
 As well as being useful these unsupervised learning methods have, Hinton believes, brought us closer to understanding the learning mechanisms used by human brains.

-In 2023, Hinton resigned from Google and issued a dramatic warning that commercial use of generative AI systems posed multiple serious threats such as computer-generated misinformation and the destabilization of the job market.
+By then, Hinton had already begun to distance himself from the results of his inventions.
+In 2023 he resigned from Google and issued a dramatic warning that commercial use of generative AI systems posed multiple serious threats such as computer-generated misinformation and the destabilization of the job market.
 Longer term, he cautioned, autonomous AI systems might pose a serious threat to humanity.
 According to a New York Times report, Hinton felt that "a part of him... now regrets his life's work."
 [3]